sujeevraja/PolyhedralRelaxations.jl/README.md

 }
 ```

-The MILP relaxations for the bilinear term that uses an incremental formulation is not documented any where, but is an extension of the formulation proposed for the univariate MILP relaxation in the above paper.
+The MILP relaxations for the bilinear term that uses an incremental formulation is not documented any where, but is a straightforward extension of the formulation proposed for the univariate MILP relaxation in https://arxiv.org/abs/2005.13445.
 The MILP relaxation for nonlinear, univariate functions is a disjunction of a chain of triangles.
 For a bilinear term, they can be thought of as a disjunction of a chain of tetrahedrons that share edges (see the [documentation](https://sujeevraja.github.io/PolyhedralRelaxations.jl/stable/) for a visualization).